 - Active: We run the prompt against AI models once a day and include it in analytics.

-- Inactive: We don’t run it anymore but keep all chat history and sources in analytics.
+- Archived: We don’t run it anymore, but keep all chat history and sources in analytics.

-- Deleted: We remove everything associated with that prompt and act like it never existed.
+- Deleted: We remove everything associated with that prompt and treat it as if it never existed.

 Add your tags and topics

-Tags: One prompt can have multiple tags.
+Tags: Tags are dimensions you can use to slice and dice your data for granular views of your brand visibility.
+One prompt can have multiple tags.
 For example: “email-marketing,” “enterprise,” “decision-stage,” “q4-campaign.”
 Tags give you flexible categorization for analysis:- Filter by single tags or combinations (with AND/OR conditions)

 - Compare performance across categories